mohitpai/journey-optimizer.en/help/using/offers/api-reference/offer-delivery-api/decisioning-vs-edge-apis.md

 >[!NOTE]
 >
->In order for the context data to be stored, you need to have a dedicated XDM schema configured. (+ link to XDM doc)
+>In order for the context data to be stored, you need to have a dedicated XDM schema configured.

 ## Decisioning API capabilities {#decisioning}